Bryson987081/pwa-challange/README.md

 ## What was the purpose?

-The purpose of this challenge was to modify the give starter code so that a user can create notes or code snippets with or without an internet connection.
+The purpose of this challenge was to modify the given starter code so that a user can create notes or code snippets with or without an internet connection.

 ## How was this accomplished?